Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

     • Create a new declaration targeting all 6 levels of heading tags -set its font-family to font-family-title
 Does not need to pass W3C

+styles/5-style.css - Based on styles/4-style.css:
+    • Targeting the root selector, create the following custom properties:
+        -font-size-small set to 1.2rem
+        -font-size-medium set to 1.6rem
+        -font-size-large set to 1.8rem
+        -font-size-x-large set to 2.3rem
+        -font-size-xx-large set to 4.8rem
+    • All fonts in the html element should be at 62.5% of their normal size
+    • Any fonts in the body should have their sizes set to font-size-medium Does not need to pass W3C